tarunkolla/FISH-Language/README.md

    f = 2
    read i
    if(i >= 2):
-       wiite "i is greater than or equal to 2" endif
+       write "i is greater than or equal to 2" endif
    ```
    </p>